 The Lost Glory of Krittivaseshwar Temple

 Krittivaseshwar Temple is one of the 14 most important Shiva temples located in Varanasi.
-It was a prominent place of worship as per the Kashi Khand of Skand Puran but gradually it lost its charm and today only a few devotees from locality & south India visit this place.
-Just like every temple of Varanasi, Krittivaseshwar has also got an interesting story which makes it different from all the places.
+It was a prominent place of worship as per the Kashi Khand of Skand Puran but gradually it lost its charm and today only a few devotees from the locality & south India visit this place.
+Just like every temple of Varanasi, Krittivaseshwar has also an interesting story which makes it different from all the places.

 In the vast blue sky of Anand Kanan, two crows were fighting & fell into a pond, after some time they emerged as a swan, and the pond became famous as Hansa Tirtha (Har Tirath now).